-Save money by making your own homemade coconut cashew Quest bar with this quick and easy recipe.
-These low carb all natural protein bars are simple to make.
+Save money by making this DIY homemade Quest bar recipe.
+These low carb all natural coconut cashew protein bars are quick and easy to make.

-After my first attempt at making homemade protein bars was somewhat of a failure since the protein per serving was too low, I am happy to declare victory on my second try with this homemade coconut cashew Quest bar recipe.
-I will admit that I probably spend way too much money on protein bars.
+My first attempt at making gluten free protein bars was somewhat of a failure since the protein per serving was too low.
+But, I'm happy to declare victory on my second try with these DIY Quest bars.
+Looking back, I have to admit that I spent way too much money on protein bars.

 The reason is because there are very few choices when it comes to all natural low carb protein bars.
-My favorite are Quest bars and they are very expensive.
-Not all of the Quest bar flavors are all natural either.
+My favorite are Quest Nutrition bars and they are very expensive.
+And, not all of the Quest bar flavors are all natural either.

 The current flavors of low carb Quest bars that are all natural are Strawberry Cheesecake, Lemon Cream Pie, Coconut Cashew, Cinnamon Roll, and Chocolate Peanut Butter.
 These bars typically cost over $2 each which can really add up.

-I have found a way to make homemade Quest bars that cost less than $1 a bar.
-Unfortunately, to get the nice chewy texture, you need one essential ingredient that is not yet available in the US, but can be bought direct from Canada.
+So, I came up with a homemade Quest bar recipe that results in bars that cost less than $1 each.
+Unfortunately, to get the nice chewy texture, you need one essential ingredient that probably isn’t available at your local store.

 The magical ingredient needed to make homemade Quest bars is VitaFiber Syrup which is a soluble dietary fiber, a prebiotic and a low-calorie sweetener.
-BioNeutra is the company that manufactures VitaFiber Syrup.
-I went ahead and bought the large 5 kgs size of VitaFiber Syrup which comes in a plastic bottle that looks exactly like a one gallon vinegar bottle.
+BioNeutra is the company that manufactures the syrup.
+I bought the large 5 kgs size of Syrup which came in a plastic bottle that looks exactly like a one gallon vinegar bottle.

 The sweetener used in VitaFiber Syrup is isomalto-oligosaccharide (IMO) which is a mixture of short-chain carbohydrates that are digestion-resistant.
 In addition to the syrup, a powdered form of this sweetener is available and I purchased a bag of that to experiment with as well.